-Find the perfect RV rental in Cleburne State Park, TX.
-Simple, easy and fully insured.
+Discover the best RV rental in Cleburne State Park, TX!

 The Lone Star State is known for its open spaces, big cities, forever-skies, and great food.
 If you enjoy all that, but the big city hustle and bustle is too much, maybe try something new.
 Want to enjoy a tranquil campsites with a spring-fed lake and beautiful trails?
 We’ve found the campground for you.
 In northeastern Texas, just an hour and change south of the Dallas and Fort Worth area and three hours north of Austin lies the quaintness of Cleburne, a small city with a big heart and the home of Cleburne State Park.

 One of the earliest settlements in Johnson County, Cleburne was eventually purchased in 1934 by the CCC as part of the New Deal to help the country recover from the Great Depression.
 The CCC built a three-level dam which made way for the construction of Cedar Lake.
 A trail was built around the lake, and the rest of the 528-acre park followed.

 Come to Cleburne State Park for some adventurous hiking, a relaxing swim, or some big bass fishing.
 All you have to do is book an RV in Johnson County and you can get your trip started!